How to Decide on a Good Domain Name

 A domain is the equivalent of your brand name

 We often spend a lot of time before launching a website doing research on our names vs. others.
-We prefer to be easily remembered, and at the same time try to avoid any direct competition for better organic search results.
+We prefer to be easily remembered, and at the same time try to avoid direct competition for better organic search results.
 The domain name you choose will likely continue for your business’s lifetime.

-Adopting.COM is globally accepted
+#3 Adopting.COM is globally accepted

-Brand Option or Search Option
+#4 Brand Option or Search Option

-Creativity at the Core
+#5 Creativity at the Core

 It’s also important to creatively use synonyms or a combination of keywords.
 For example, if your website is for videos, you may want to add HD as a suffix.
 Similarly, if your brand is a clothing brand, you may want to add XL as a suffix.
-Play around with creativity while do so…
+Play around with creativity while you so.

 #6 Say No to numbers

-Free domain suggestion tools
+Quick Tip: Free domain suggestion tools

-Below is a list of the best free domain name generators you may want to try:
+Here are few free domain name generators you may want to try: